On this page

 To learn more about connecting to an Atlas cluster, see the Get Started with Atlas tutorial.

-Serverless instances are in preview and do not support connecting via certain drivers or driver versions at this time.
+Serverless instances don't support connecting via certain drivers or driver versions at this time.
 To learn more, see Serverless Instance Limitations.

 Your database deployment's Connect button may be disabled if your database deployment is in the provisioning state.
 Your database deployment needs to provision when it is first deployed.
 Clusters also must provision when you scaled them up or down.
 The provisoning process can take up to 10 minutes, after which the Connect button will become enabled.